 The influence of $\gamma$ was equally significant.
 A small $\gamma$ value (e.g., $1 \times 10^{3}$) led to excessively smooth boundaries, which tended to underfit irregular coverage contours, particularly in urban microcells with complex signal topologies.
 Increasing $\gamma$ produced sharper boundaries, capable of capturing complex local fluctuations in signal strength.
 However, excessive $\gamma$ values (e.g., $\gamma=4 \times 10^{3}$) resulted in overfitting, where the decision surface became highly sensitive to local noise and yielded fragmented or disconnected coverage zones.

 We systematically evaluate the performance of OC-SVM boundaries using various hyperparameters against the convex hull baseline.
-The choice of F1 score is particularly useful in our context as it provides a single metric that balances both precision and recall.
-This is important because, in coverage area estimation, we want to minimize both false positives (areas incorrectly marked as covered) and false negatives (missed coverage areas).
-By using the F1 score, we can ensure that our model performs well across both metrics, rather than optimising for one at the expense of the other.
+The choice of F1 score is particularly useful in our context because it provides a single metric that balances both precision and recall.
+This is important because, in coverage area estimation, we want to minimise both false positives (areas incorrectly marked as covered) and false negatives (missed coverage areas).
+Using the F1 score ensures that our model performs well across both metrics rather than optimising for one at the expense of the other.
 The F1 score formula is given by:

 We performed cross-validation by partitioning the data into training and validation sets along the temporal dimension.
-For each candidate pair of hyperparameters \((\nu, \gamma)\), we train the OC-SVM on the training set and evaluate its performance on the validation set.
-The convex hull method is applied to the same training data for a fair baseline comparison.
-Each model is trained for individual cell towers to capture their unique coverage characteristics.
-We used 4,000+ cell towers across England for our analysis, ensuring a diverse representation of urban and rural environments.
+For each candidate pair of hyperparameters \((\nu, \gamma)\), we trained the OC-SVM on the training set and evaluated its performance on the validation set.
+The convex hull method was applied to the same training data for a fair baseline comparison.
+Each model was trained for individual cell towers to capture their unique coverage characteristics.
+We analysed more than 4,000 cell towers across England for our investigation, ensuring a diverse representation of urban and rural environments.
 The results in Table \ref{tab:results} and Figure \ref{fig:chart} are averaged over all cell towers.
 We observed that the OC-SVM approach consistently outperforms the convex hull approach, particularly in scenarios with variable or poor signal levels where coverage boundaries are more complex.
 This demonstrates the effectiveness of the OC-SVM in capturing non-convex coverage areas and reducing false positives.